weberlu88/2019-Fall-MIS-IoT-Project/Readme.md

 ## Start Programming

-We devide the program the into 2 parts: SG90 Servomotor Controlling section and Person-detection section.
+We devide the program into 2 parts: SG90 Servomotor Controlling section and Person-detection section.
 If you have time, you could add PIR sensing or audio output methods.

 * ### SG90 Servomotor Controlling section